Arts and Sciences Honors Program

 Kristen Canfield, Ryan Folio, Matthew Richey, Katherine Ruddy and Zachary Zimmerman

-In many cases seniors in the Arts and Sciences Honors Program will write senior theses, typically on topics in their majors.
+The majority of seniors in the Arts and Sciences Honors Program write senior theses, typically on topics in their majors.

 View 2015 theses